 - I want you to provide me with straight talk and honest feedback.

-What will you do to get those things?
+When they tell me what they will do to get those things?
 I listen for such things as:

 - I will prepare diligently.